AABearBots/First-Closed-Doors-Competition/README.md

 There are four AACloud modules particularly significant to trading bots:

 * _Data Dependencies_ and _Status Dependencies_: Your Trading Bot's config file contains two declarations of dependencies: data and status dependencies.
 Dependencies exist because trading bots use other bot's datasets, or require certain data to be on a certain state.
-The dependencies modules loads declared dependencies and passes them on to the bot through the Assistant module.
+The dependencies modules load declared dependencies and pass them on to the bot through the Assistant module.

 * _Context_: In terms of context, trading bots require the latest status report, the history of what was done on previous runs and the execution context tracking balances, trades, positions and so on.
 Context is saved in files as outputs of trading bots.
 The context module reads the last status report, gets the date of the last execution, fetches the corresponding context file and serves it to the Assistant module.

 * _Assistant_: The Assistant module processes information available from other modules and serves a digest version to the trading bot.
 It also serves the datasource with trades, candles, etc. The Assistant module also acts as an interface with the exchange, as it offers methods for placing, closing and moving orders.

-In its current version, AACloud provides an object (_platform_) containing several other objects:
+In its current version, AACloud provides an object (_platform_) containing other objects:

 * _datasource_: preloads ready-to-consume data comprised of candlesticks and stair patterns;
 * _assistant_: opens, closes and moves positions